flatironinstitute/mountainsort5/README.md

 ## Citing MountainSort

-For now, please cite the original MountainSort paper:
+For now, please cite the original MountainSort paper that corresponds to a previous version:

 ```bitex
 @article{chung2017fully,